Loom: Tapestry looms

 Medieval European haute-lisse tapestry loom.
-Oddly, while many dangling bobbins are shown, the different colours are not.
+While many dangling bobbins are shown, the different colours are not.

 Tapestry can have extremely complex wefts, as different strands of wefts of different colours are used to form the pattern.
 Speed is lower, and shedding and picking devices may be simpler.
 Looms used for weaving traditional tapestry are called not as "vertical-warp" and "horizontal-warp", but as "high-warp" or "low-warp" (the French terms haute-lisse and basse-lisse are also used in English).